-3.6.2 Emergency Stabilization (ES) A.K.A BURNED AREA EMERGENCY RESPONSE (BAER)
+3.6.2 BURNED AREA EMERGENCY RESPONSE (BAER) EMERGENCY STABILIZATION (ES)

 Emergency Stabilization efforts are planned actions to stabilize and prevent unacceptable degradation to natural and cultural resources caused by a wildfire, to minimize threats to life or property resulting from the effects of a wildfire, or to repair/replace/construct physical improvements damaged by a wildfire that are necessary to prevent degradation of land or resources.
-DOI policy allows each bureau to establish timelines for ES plan review and approval, so check agency-specific guidance regarding plan submission. , Per DOI policy (620 DM 7), ES funding is provided for no more than one year plus 21 days after the ignition date of a wildfire.
-ES is applicable on Federal, and Federal Indian Trust lands (including Native Allotments).
+DOI policy allows each bureau to establish timelines for ES plan review and approval, so check agency-specific guidance regarding plan submission.
+Per DOI policy (620 DM 7), ES funding is provided for no more than one year plus 21 days after the ignition date of a wildfire.
+USFS specifies that ES actions must be taken within 1 year of containment (FSM 2500, Chapter 2520).
+ES is applicable on Federal and Federal Indian Trust lands (including Native Allotments).
 Jurisdictional Agencies are responsible for planning and implementing post-fire assessments and ES projects per agency policy and funding.
 Contact agency lead for more information.